spacesuit-extension/SpaceSuit/README.md

 - The first time you use a dapp, get the URL from an autoritative source, such as the project's official Twitter or GitHub page.
 Don't trust links from your search engine, especially sponsored links.
-Then bookmark it, and only even access the dapp via the bookmark.
+Then bookmark it, and only ever access the dapp via the bookmark.
 - Do not push the button to confirm a transaction on your Ledger wallet unless you have checked that the transaction is the one you intended to make.
 If possible, confirm the recipient's address via another channel, such as the